 Through the Library you have access to British Library Newspapers Parts I-V. This gives you access to the full Gale series British Library Newspapers.

-Through Gale we also have access to some other newspaper collections (17th-18th Century Burney Collection Newspapers and 19th Century UK Periodicals) and individual titles (Times Digital Archive, Daily Mail Historical Archive, Times Literary Supplement Historical Archive and Economist Historical Archive).
+Through Gale we also have access to some other newspaper collections (17th-18th Century Burney Collection Newspapers and 19th Century UK Periodicals) and individual titles (Times Digital Archive, Daily Mail Historical Archive, Illustrated London News Archive, The Listener Archive, Times Literary Supplement Historical Archive and Economist Historical Archive).
 These, along with British Library Newspapers Parts I-V, can be cross-searched or searched individually via NewsVault or Gale Primary Sources (Artemis).

 Note that British Library Newspapers and/or NewsVault are often referred to as the British Newspaper Archive – just to confuse things!